mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

         - Container ~ table - BUT it has you specify a *partition key*
             - this is how cosmos DB get's its global distr by breaking up table across many machines all over - this tells you how to break the table apart
         - Item ~ Rows - your key:document
+    - document databases are optimized for retrieval
 - **Cosmos DB for MongoDB**: popular OSS db which data is stored in Binary JSON (BSON)
     - great for migrating from MongoDB
     - can use MQL: compact, obj oriented syntax where devs use objects to call methods (dot operators like js `db.products.find({id: 123})`)
+        - this is NOT similar to SQL
     - split your data on multiple "shards" rather than partitions, and they use "collections" rather than containers
     - Database >> Collection >> Document
 - **Cosmos DB for PSQL**: native PSQL globally distr db that auto shards data so you can build highly scalable apps